nithril/xml-stream-css/README.md

 ```

-Supported selectors (from Jodd documentation)
+Supported selectors
 =========================

+CSS implementation comes from the [Jodd CSSelly project](http://jodd.org/doc/csselly/).
-Only forward selectors are supported.
-For obvious reason backward selectors cannot be supported.
+Only forward selectors are supported, for obvious reason backward selectors cannot be supported.

 * `*` any element